ukimsanov/Banking-App/README.md

 This is a fully functional bank application to manage your transactions and transfers, check your balance and link your bank accounts.

-This application is a project built following [this](https://www.youtube.com/watch?v=PuOVqP_cjkE) guide.

 ## Tech Stack